Today I learned about foreign keys in GORM.

 In GORM, several tags are provided to support the functionality of overriding foreign keys, but these tags have subtle differences in meaning across different relationships, which we can understand from direct and indirect perspectives:

-• Has One: refers to the foreign key field name of the owned model.
+foreignKeyrefers to the foreign key field name in the model holding the foreign key- Has One: refers to the foreign key field name of the owned model

-• For example: UserID of Company
+For example: UserID of Company

-• Belongs To: refers to the foreign key field name of the owning model.
+- Belongs To: refers to the foreign key field name of the owning model

-• For example: CompanyRefer of User
+For example: CompanyRefer of User

-2. Indirect Relationships (Many To Many)
+- Indirect relationships (Many To Many)

-• For Many To Many, I believe the relationship between the owning side and the owned side is quite ambiguous, so instead of using these terms to refer to the two models, we adopt the method of Model A and Model B.
+Many To Many, I believe the relationship between the owner and the owned is quite ambiguous, so instead of using these terms to refer to the two models, we adopt the method of Model A and Model B.foreignKeyrefers to the field name in Model A that is referenced by the join table foreign keyjoinForeignKeyrefers to the foreign key name in the join table pointing to Model Areferencesrefers to the field name in Model B that is referenced by the join table foreign keyjoinReferencesrefers to the foreign key name in the join table pointing to Model B

 Self-referencing Many2Many#